JeremyHeinPhD/Alignment-Portfolio/CONTRIBUTING.md

 This project is grounded in symbolic interactionism, inclusive pedagogy, and human-centered AI.
 I value interdisciplinary dialogue, cultural awareness, and respectful engagement.

-Thanks for helping advance the conversation around ethical, inclusive AI.
+Thanks for helping advance the conversation around ethical AI.